Install FreeRADIUS

 -

-For using default certificates, press Y and press ENTER.
+For using default certificates, press Y and then press [ENTER].

 Do you wish to use default certificates for PEAP support?
 Y/N Y